 Cardboard is sustainable, environmentally friendly and conserves our resources: Indeed, no other product is recycled quite as intensely as cardboard, paperboard or paper packaging.
 The fact that the raw material is reused several times over conserves resources in all areas, including energy and water consumption.
 The recycling rate for cardboard, paperboard and paper in Europe is around 81% (Confederation of European Paper Industries (CEPI).
-In Europe, 60% of folding boxes are made of recycled cardboard (The German Pulp and Paper Association (VDP) and the European Carton Makers Association (ECMA): www.procarton.com).
+In Europe, 60% of folding boxes are made of recycled cardboard.
+Recycled cardboard is an exceptionally environmentally friendly packaging solution.
+(The German Pulp and Paper Association (VDP) and the European Carton Makers Association (ECMA): www.procarton.com)

 Smart packaging designs minimise material usage considerably.
 Sustainable packaging is characterised by the fact that it is made of eco-friendly materials and designed to be particularly sparing in its use of them.
 Consequently, there are fewer rejects in production and less waste after use.
 Reducing waste and rejects is one of Karl Knauer’s key goals.
 In its design development, using the minimum size and grammage possible has a maximum impact.

 Cardboard is one of the most sustainable packaging materials because it is made from the renewable raw material wood.
 This makes it particularly eco-friendly with respect to extraction and production, as well as use and disposal.
 No other packaging solution is recycled quite as intensely as cardboard, paperboard or paper packaging.
 The recycling rate for cardboard, paperboard and paper in Europe is around 81%.
-Cardboard is also considered to be top of the class with respect to sustainability in the advertising industry and for shipping packaging.
+Cardboard is also considered to be top of the class when it comes to environmentally friendly packaging solutions, even in the promotional product industry and for shipping packaging.
 More and more companies are switching to cardboard for office supplies and promotional products.
 An example of such products is our ‘Powerstikkies® eco’ – adhesive notes on 100% recycled paper!